 Network component is responsible for all of the communications related to the off-chain part of the Hydra protocol between hydra-nodes.
 The current implementation is based on the Typed Protocols library which is also at the heart of the Cardano node's networking.
-It's asynchronous by nature and using push based protocol.
-Messages are exchanged between nodes on each event and currently there is no message authentication in place.
-We rely on a fact that we know each peers IP address and a port and trust these messages blindly.
-There are plans on introducing message signing to improve on security properties of the hydra protocol.
+It's asynchronous by nature and is using a push based protocol with a uniform broadcast abstraction.

 The Chain component is responsible for interfacing the Hydra node with the Cardano (aka.
 Layer 1) chain.
 The current, so-called

 Node-to-Client protocol to both "follow the chain" and observe new blocks and transactions which can change the state of the head, and submit transactions in response to client's requests or as needed to advance the protocol's state.
 It connects to a locally spun cardano-node using the local socket_and contains the _off-chain logic, based on cardano-api, that knows how to observe and build transactions relevant to the Hydra protocol.
 See ADR-10 for more details.